Use JXPlorer to connect to a Symantec Directory DSA through SSL

 8. Click on OK to connect

 This initial attempt fails with the two Error Encountered Windows.
-One states, "Unable to perform Extended request Connection Request operation.", another states, "Error opening connection: SASL bind failed: xxx.xxx.xxx.xxx:19389".
+One states, "Unable to perform Extended request Connection Request operation.", another states, "Error opening connection: SASL bind failed: ###.###.###.###:19389".

-The reason why this initial fails is because the current certificate/private key stored in the Client Certificate does not work as any of the existing certificate/private key store there is unlikely to be acceptable to the Symantec Directory DSA as we have just run the samples ssl setup which created a set of brand-new certificates and certificate authority.
+The reason why this initial SASL attempt fails is because the certificate/private key stored in the out-of-the-box JXplorer Client Certificate keystore is unlikely to be acceptable by the Symantec Directory DSA.
+Further, during our tests, we may have just run the samples/ssl setup multiple times and each time it would create a set of brand-new certificates and a brand-new certificate authority that signed them.

-On JXplorer, Security > Client Certificates > select and Delete Certificate > provide "passphrase" as the Key Store Password to delete the desire certificate.
+1. On JXplorer, Security > Client Certificates > select and Delete Certificate > provide "passphrase" as the Key Store Password to delete all the existing certificates.

 Repeat the same steps performed in the Initial SASL Attempt will now work.
 To confirm this, we can telnet to the democorp console port,